 Be Ready to Find the Best Disney Park for Toddlers

 Pack a well-stocked toddler bag for Disney with these TravelingMom tested suggestions.
 Include a smaller sized rain jacket for protection against the Florida downpours.
 Rain parkas sold in the Disney parks don’t fit toddlers very well!

 Don’t be thrown off by the name – the Baby Care Center is a must-visit location with toddlers too.
 The Baby Care Center has plentiful and clean diaper changing tables.
 There are high chairs and nursing rooms if your toddler prefers a quiet location to eat.
 And the best part for potty training little ones – teeny-tiny potties that are perfect for toddlers!
 There’s a Baby Care Center conveniently located inside each of the four Disney World parks.

-Post-trip consider creating this DIY Book With the ABCs of Disney for your toddler as a keepsake!
+Post-trip consider creating this Disney photo book for your toddler as a keepsake!